Western-OWL/OWL-Quartz-Jobs/README.txt

 	Requirements:
 		-Maps sakai.properties 'owlquartzjobs.checkquartzjobs.heartbeat.joblist' to 'owlquartzjobs.checkquartzjobs.heartbeat.jobthreshold' (OQJ-4)
-		-Lists any jobs in the key set that haven't had a 'Completed' trigger event within their associated threshold (OQJ-2) -Sends this list via email to email addresses specified by owlquartzjobs.checkquartzjobs.email.notificationList (OQJ-2) -Email subject includes local sakai name (ie. sakdev / sakqat / owl) (OQJ-5)
+		-Lists any jobs in the key set that haven't had a 'Completed' trigger event within their associated threshold (OQJ-2) -If this list is non-empty, it is sent via email to email addresses specified by owlquartzjobs.checkquartzjobs.email.notificationList (OQJ-2)
+			-Email subject includes local sakai name (ie. sakdev / sakqat / owl) (OQJ-5)

 Roster Role Enforcer